Best Gfo Media For Reef Tank Phosphate Removal

 An alternative that I’ve chosen with fantastic outcomes is to use ROWAphos GFO.
 This product has the highest absorption capacity for treating silicate and phosphates that can harm the life of aquariums.

-Even with some time prior to replenishing once that GFO media time has ended, I’ve noticed that my silicate and phosphate levels don’t immediately start to increase.
+Even with some time before replenishing once that GFO media time has ended, I’ve noticed that my silicate and phosphate levels don’t immediately start to increase.

 When I switched to D-D RP-100 ROWAphos GFO, I saw immediate improvements and improved coral coloration. my levels were fairly high before I began using GFO!